When the Light Leaves

 Dan’s dreaming of dead ducks and cartoon skeletons.
 He’s also dying.
 Terminal brain cancer has forced Dan to decide how he wants the end of his life to look.
 Despite his supportive partner, well-intentioned sister and nurse who comforts by-the book – no one can give him what he needs.
 It’s time Dan chooses how he goes.
 With access to assisted dying now legal in Victoria, everyone has an opinion about how you live and die.
 When The Light Leaves explores how people navigate the reality of death and reconcile their grief, leaving audiences to decide for themselves how they would want to go.

-Following the success of a sold out 2018 La Mama season and a Midsumma season at Gasworks in early 2019, Packed House Productions and Citizen Theatre are remounting this important, critically acclaimed and highly relevant production, to bring it to regional audiences.
+Following the success of a sold out 2018 La Mama season and a Midsumma season at Gasworks in early 2019, Citizen Theatre is remounting this important, critically acclaimed and highly relevant production, to bring it to regional audiences.

 A moving and nuanced four-hander, featuring elegant design and emotionally charged perfromances.
 It’s a talented, emotionally honest dive into a tragic human situation.